-These two alignments agree on something – that law and order are just two extremes in how society can function.
-Law can be oppressive, but too much chaos and individual freedom can lead to societal breakdown.
+These two alignments agree on something – that law and order are just two perspectives on how society can function.
+Law can be overly controlling, but too much chaos and individual freedom can lead to societal breakdown.

-A True Neutral character has a similar perspective on Good and Evil, they see them as extremes of the moral compass.
+A True Neutral character has a similar perspective on Good and Evil, they see them as the far limits of the moral compass.
 A True Neutral character will take the best decision at the time, usually based on which offers them the most benefit or creates the least hassle.

 In contrast, a Neutral Good character will always take the action which does the most Good, regardless of whether it delivers the best result for them personally.